 John Buckley, Air Power in the Age of Total War(London: UCL Press, 1999).
-Ok, this, and Peter Gray’s book below has as much to do with these individuals real influence on me as well as the importance of their books.
+Ok, this entry and Peter Gray’s book below have as much to do with these individuals’ real influence on me and the importance of their books.
 John was my undergraduate tutor many years ago, and his influence was to start me on the track to where I am today.
 However, added to that, Air Power in the Age of Total War is an excellent examination of the rise of air power in the first half of the twentieth century and vital reading for anyone wanting an introduction to the subject.

 Peter Gray, The Leadership, Direction and Legitimacy of the RAF Bomber Offensive from Inception to 1945(London: Continuum, 2012).
-Peter’s influence was as my PhD supervisor, and I will forever be grateful for his guidance.
+Peter’s influence on me was that he was my PhD supervisor, and I will forever be grateful for his guidance.
 In my opinion, Peter is currently the leading air power specialist in the UK and one of the foremost experts in the world.
 That expertise is clearly evident in this book.
 The strategic air offensive against Germany is well-trodden ground, but Peter found a fresh way to assess its conduct.
-It is required reading not just for people wanting to understand the bombing offensive during the Second World War but also issues such as the challenge of senior leadership and matters such as legitimacy and international law.
+As a result, in my opinion, it is required reading not just for people wanting to understand the bombing offensive during the Second World War but also issues such as the challenge of senior leadership and matters such as legitimacy and international law.

 Tony Mason, History of the Royal Air Force Staff College, 1922-1972 (Bracknell, RAF Staff College, 1972).
 I could have chosen any of Mason’s work, but this one has specific resonance for my research.
 This was written before Mason became the RAF’s first Director of Defence Studies (DDefS) in 1977 and is not widely available as the RAF Staff College published it.
 Nevertheless, Mason was not wide of the mark with many of his comments about the Staff College, though it does need to be brought up to date.

 Allan English, Understanding Military Culture: A Canadian Perspective(Kingston: McGill-Queen’s University Press, 2004).
-English, a retired RCAF officer, is a noted historian of air power and has written an influential article on the RAF Staff College in the inter-war years.
+English, a retired Royal Canadian Air Force officer, is a noted historian of air power and has written an influential article on the RAF Staff College in the inter-war years.
 However, for me, his most important work is his study of Canadian military culture.
 As someone who specialises in the culture of air forces, this work is an essential primer on the subject of culture and its influence on the Canadian military.

 John Slessor, Air Power and Armies(Oxford: Oxford University Press, 1936).
-I think everyone needs to have a contemporary air power thinker on his or hers list and Slessor certainly fits that bill.
-He is, perhaps, the closest the RAF came to having their own Clausewitz, though I remain to be convinced that the Service wanted a singular air power thinker.
-Rather I think the RAF collegiately developed officers with a broad view of air power, but that is another discussion.
+Everyone needs to have a contemporary air power thinker on their list, and Slessor certainly fits that bill.
+Slessor is, perhaps, the closest the RAF came to having their own Clausewitz, though I remain to be convinced that the Service wanted a singular air power thinker.
+Instead I think the RAF collegiately developed officers with a broad view of air power, but that is another discussion.
 The importance of Air Power and Armies is that it really should put to rest the argument that the RAF was solely focused on strategic bombing.
 Yes, Slessor used a strategic conception of air power to inform his work, but he sought to understand how military aviation could influence the land battle.
-An important piece of work and the recent 2009 edition by the University of Alabama Press contains an introduction by Philip Meilinger.
+An essential piece of work and the recent 2009 edition by the University of Alabama Press contains an introduction by Philip Meilinger.

 Arthur Gould Lee,No Parachute(London: Jarrolds, 1968).
-Everyone needs a memoir in his or hers top ten, and there are a number of good works by air force personnel.
-Most are written by pilots, which says much about the culture of air forces as much as anything else.
-Lee wrote several books dealing with various aspects of his service life and each could find their way into this list.
+Everyone needs a memoir in their top ten, and there are a number of good works by air force personnel.
+Most are written by pilots, which says as much about the culture of air forces as anything else.
+Lee wrote several books dealing with various aspects of his service life, and each could find their way into this list.
 No Parachute is particularly useful for its appendices though the one on parachutes does need to be revised.

 David French, Military Identities: The Regimental System, the British Army, and the British People c.1870-2000 (Oxford: Oxford University Press, 2005).
 French is one Britain’s leading military historians, and I wonder how he would do if he turned his interests towards the RAF.
 However, for me, his analysis of the British Army’s regimental system is fascinating and one of those works that all should read to develop an understanding of how military organisations operate.
 There is much to take away from this study, and for me, it has raised significant questions about issues such as identity with regards to squadrons in air forces.